 Emile Gouws joins us this week as Affect Autism’s first interview with a self-advocate!
 Emile is a special educator, a PhD student, vice chairman of the National Executive Committee of Autism of South Africa, and represents neurodiversity at the Commonwealth Disabled People’s Forum.
-We met at the recent DIR/Floortime conference held by the Interdisciplinary Council on Development and Learning where Emile is a Senior Advisor and presented, “Living with Autism Spectrum Disorder: An Autoethnography of Emile Gouws“.
+We met at the recent DIR/Floortime conference held by the International Council on Development and Learning where Emile is a Senior Advisor and presented, “Living with Autism Spectrum Disorder: An Autoethnography of Emile Gouws“.
 It is a true pleasure to have Emile on the podcast this week.

 A Self-Advocate's Inspiring Journey

 It was a long journey of hard work and determination

 Emile’s story is incredibly inspiring.
 At his DIR conference presentation there wasn’t a dry eye among the listeners.
 As parents, we are all so worried about our children’s future ability to be independent and Emile gave us such hope.
 Emile credits where he is today to the loving support of his mother who never stopped believing in him.
 He says it was very hard work but filled with opportunity.
 His progress didn’t happen overnight.

 He was diagnosed at age 3 1/2.
 It started with observations by a special educator.
 Emile wasn’t communicating, not making any eye contact, he isolated himself, used non-verbal hand gestures to communicate, and was frustrated with other students.
 The school suggested an evaluation, occupational therapy, and speech therapy.
 From there it was a process of continual therapy, including with an educational psychologist until age 9.
 He had therapy every weekend.

 Emile also had extracurricular activities to develop his fine and gross motor skills including swimming, tennis and karate.
 He was in a mainstream school, but he couldn’t communicate spontaneously and planning and organization was a big challenge, he says.